RAKWireless/RUI3-Best-Practice/Tips-n-Tricks.md

 ### (4) Add version numbers to the generated flashable file
 With another setting in the _**`.vscode/arduino.json`**_ file you can add the firmware version to the file name and keep the latest generated firmware in a separate folder.
-If you are using WisToolBox to flash your firmware, you can as create automatically the required ZIP file from your flashable file.
+If you are using WisToolBox to flash your firmware, you can as well create automatically the required ZIP file from your flashable file.

-Setup version number, project name and post-processing script _**`.vscode/arduino.json`**_
+Setup version number, project name and post-processing script in _**`.vscode/arduino.json`**_
 ![Post Processor](./assets/post-processing.png)

 Get the ready to use files in the _**generated**_ folder:
 ![Post Processor Result](./assets/post-processing-result.png)

-An example for the post processing script is in the RUI3-Signal-Meter-P2P-LPWAN project ==> [rename.py](./RUI3-Signal-Meter-P2P-LPWAN-VSC/rename.py)
+An example for the post processing script is in the RUI3-Sensor-Node-EPD-2.13-VSC project ==> [rename.py](./RUI3-Sensor-Node-EPD-2.13-VSC/rename.py)

 ### (5) Use the VSC prediction and helper features when writing code
 When starting to write a function call, VSC will help with a prediction of the possible function names: